 Are you still hanging in there, as we continue our wild ride through the Wonka tunnel and (hopefully soon!) pop out the other side?
 In a quest to make it all a little more bearable, the August Japanagram dished up a chance to win a signed paperback copy of the all-new, not-for-sale Only In Tokyo Short, a Japanese place you don’t have to visit to enjoy, and a solution for that perpetual puzzler, the Japanese dessert.

-Links to the AUGUST 2020 Japanagram features:
+AUGUST 2020 Japanagram e-magazine features

 Let’s visit the most refreshing waterfall in the world

 Just looking at pictures of this astonishing waterfall is enough to beat the summer heat, but being surrounded by its 180° music is one of life’s truly sublime moments.
 Come with me now, and experience it for yourself!…read more

 Kuromitsu Dessert Sauce

 Dessert is the hardest thing to decide on for a Japanese meal, because most Japanese “desserts”are kind of disappointing, especially when compared to, say, chocolate.
 Which is why I’m delighted to show you how to make Okinawan Brown Sugar Sauce—a very Japanese delight that can top anything from ice cream to…read more

 This month I gave away books to TWO lucky winners!
 Claws of the Cat is the first mystery in Susan Spann’s delightful series featuring Jesuit priest Father Mateo, and Hiro Hattori, the shinobi who’s been ordered to protect him.
 And CLIMB is her brand new memoir, a wry and moving account of her quest to climb a hundred Japanese peaks in a year.
 Reviews of these two great books are here